 If any of the concerns I’ve mentioned in this blog post sound familiar, it’s likely you can benefit from vaginal rejuvenation.
 There’s only one way to really know, however, and that’s to schedule a consultation with a highly trained and experienced provider.

 Our entire team is sensitive to the delicate nature of setting up an appointment to discuss vaginal rejuvenation, and our staff is always dedicated to making patients feel safe and secure.
-You can contact us using the online form to request a consultation or call our office at (404) 233-3937.
+You can contact us using the online form, book now, or call our office at (404) 233-3937.